Fitting variograms

 julia> fit(GaussianVariogram, g, WeightedLeastSquares())

-Fit theoretical variogram types Vs
+Fit theoretical geostatistical functions of types Fs

-to empirical variogram g
+to empirical function f

 using algorithm algo